jlevers/selling-partner-api/README.md

 ```

 ## Uploading and downloading documents
 The Feeds and Reports APIs include operations that involve uploading and downloading documents to and from Amazon.
 Amazon encrypts all documents they generate, and requires that all uploaded documents be encrypted.
-The `Evers\SellingPartnerApi\Document` class handles all the encryption/decryption, given an instance of one of the `Model\ReportDocument`, `Model\FeedDocument`, or `Model\CreateFeedDocumentResponse` classes.
-Instances of those classes are in the response returned by Amazon when you make a call to the [`getReportDocument`](https://github.com/jlevers/selling-partner-api/blob/main/docs/Model/ReportDocument.md), [`getFeedDocument`](https://github.com/jlevers/selling-partner-api/blob/main/docs/Api/FeedsApi.md#getFeedDocument), and [`createFeedDocument`](https://github.com/jlevers/selling-partner-api/blob/main/docs/Api/FeedsApi.md#createFeedDocument) endpoints, respectively.
+The `Evers\SellingPartnerApi\Document` class handles all the encryption/decryption, given an instance of one of the `Model\Reports\ReportDocument`, `Model\Feeds\FeedDocument`, or `Model\Feeds\CreateFeedDocumentResponse` classes.
+Instances of those classes are in the response returned by Amazon when you make a call to the [`getReportDocument`](https://github.com/jlevers/selling-partner-api/blob/main/docs/Api/ReportsApi.md#getReportDocument), [`getFeedDocument`](https://github.com/jlevers/selling-partner-api/blob/main/docs/Api/FeedsApi.md#getFeedDocument), and [`createFeedDocument`](https://github.com/jlevers/selling-partner-api/blob/main/docs/Api/FeedsApi.md#createFeedDocument) endpoints, respectively.

 ### Downloading a report document